-Pico de Gallo (Mexican Salsa Fresca) takes just 10 minutes to make and transforms a few ordinary ingredients into a bright-flavored fresh salsa that you can pair with everything from tacos to tortilla chips, or just eat with a spoon.
+Pico de Gallo Recipe (also called Mexican Salsa Fresca) takes just 10 minutes to make and transforms a few ordinary ingredients into a bright-flavored fresh salsa that you can pair with everything from tacos to tortilla chips, or eat on its own as a salad.

 What Is Pico de Gallo?

 Pico de Gallo, also known as Salsa Fresco or Salsa Cruda, is a chopped salad from Mexican cuisine.
 It only takes about 10 minutes to make and it has a short list of easy-to-find ingredients.

 Mexican Fresh Salsa can be used to top things like tacos, salad bowls, and even fried eggs.
 Personally, I find it delicious enough to eat on its own!

 Authentic Pico de Gallo Recipe

 It’s a fairly short list, and each ingredient is important for that perfect balance of flavor:

 Tomatoes: Sometimes you can get away with less flavorful tomatoes (for example, if they're being roasted), but here you’re looking for the best tomatoes you can get!
 I like to include the tomato seeds and juice in this recipe because the salt draws the liquid out of the tomatoes and it basically acts as the salad dressing here.
 I prefer using cherry tomatoes because they’re easy to cut, pretty juicy, and usually super sweet with deep tomato flavor.
 You can use any tomato with great flavor though (go for local tomatoes if they’re in season).